About IOC

 The Claim Boundary

-IOC does not claim every load is flexible, every building saves the same amount, or that demand-side orchestration replaces generation, storage, transmission, utilities, or planning.
+IOC does not claim every load is flexible, every building saves the same amount, peaker plants disappear, or that demand-side orchestration replaces generation, storage, transmission, utilities, or planning.

 The Founder

-IOC was developed by Mehdi Doorandish through years of field work with building infrastructure, circuit-level lighting control, timers, panels, electrical systems, routine loads, and the practical operating problems property owners face every day.
+IOC was developed by Mehdi Doorandish through direct field exposure to managed buildings, utility closets, circuit-level lighting control, timers, panels, electrical systems, routine loads, utility bills, service pain, and the practical operating problems owners and managers face.

-The core insight was simple but deep: buildings were already wired, but their demand was not truly governable.
-IOC was created to build that missing operating layer.
+The core insight was simple but deep: buildings were already wired, but ordinary demand had no operating spine.
+IOC was created to build that missing layer in a practical, retrofit-first way — starting with one real load, proving value, and expanding only where the boundary rules are clear.

 From Lighting Proof to Infrastructure Orchestration.

-IOC began with ordinary building problems and grew into a broader architecture for making demand visible, ranked, bounded, locally enforceable, restorable, and verifiable.
+IOC began with ordinary building problems and grew into a broader architecture for making demand easier to see, dynamically prioritized, safer to operate, faster to recover, and more useful during everyday peaks and stress events.